mth/yeti/doc/reference.rst

 The *class scope* is the scope inside the class definition, that initially contains constructor arguments and special bindings **this** and **super**.
 The **this** binding denotes instance of the class.
-The **super** binding also denotes instance of the class, but be used only for calling method on it and any overridden method called on super binding will invoke the parent classes corresponding method.
+The **super** binding also denotes instance of the class, but can be used only for calling method on it, and any overridden method called on super binding will invoke the parent classes corresponding method.
 The JVM *invokespecial* instruction is used for that effect.
 Any other use of **super** binding (like passing the instance value) is forbidden.

 The class name may be followed by constructor argument list in parenthesis.